Night splints for plantar fasciitis are devices that are worn at night and fit over the foot, ankle, and lower leg.

 These are not for walking and the tension should not be set to ten degrees unless under a physician’s instruction.
 Most medical professionals recommend setting the tension to five degrees.

 One model combines tension with cold therapy.

 This model comes with a sealed movable icepack which can be placed anywhere on the foot requiring special attention.
-The combination of cold physical therapy and tension speeds the healing process.
+The combination of cold physical therapy and tension speeds up the healing process.
 Some models even allow for a limited amount of walking with the splint on.

 PF affects millions each year.

 Much is being done to address this painful ailment.
 Plantar fasciitis night splints continue to improve by leaps and bounds.
 Today there are splints that combine air, ice, tension, and lightweight materials to assist the sufferer to sleep and move around with relative ease while working to heal their illness.